peteroupc/peteroupc.github.io/estimation.md

 >     - Instead of _&epsilon;_, take _&epsilon;_/(_b_ &minus; _a_).
 >     - If the algorithm would return _f_(_&mu;_), instead return _g_(_&mu;_) where _g_(_&mu;_) = _f_(_a_ + (_&mu;_\*(_b_ &minus; _a_))).
 >
+> 4. The sample mean, which is used by _Algorithm E_ and _Algorithm F_, is an unbiased estimator of the mean as long as the sample size _n_ is unchanged.
+>
 > **Examples:**
 >
 > 1. Take _f_(_x_) = sin(_&pi;_\*_x_\*4)/2 + 1/2.
 This is a Lipschitz continuous function with Lipschitz constant 2\*_&pi;_, so for this _f_, _&psi;_(_&epsilon;_) = _&epsilon;_/(2\*_&pi;_).
 Now, if we have a coin that produces heads with an unknown probability in the interval \[_&mu;_, 1&minus;_&mu;_\], or 0 otherwise, we can run _Algorithm D_ or _Algorithm E_ with _q_ = 4, _p_ = 2, and _&kappa;_ &ge; (1/min(_&mu;_, 1&minus;_&mu;_))<sup>1/4</sup> (see the section on _Algorithm C_).